 refuse collection vehicles operated by the local authority;

+Cycles were not permitted, but the use of the Motor Vehicles Prohibited sign could be regarded as .
 These subsequently became part of a model traffic order issued by the Department and were standard for with-flow bus lanes.

 Vauxhall Bridge

 The notice for the bus lane on Vauxhall Bridge was published on 2 February 1968.
 The Greater London (Bus Lane No. 2) Experimental Traffic Order 1968 (GLC 1968/47) was made on 19 February 1968 and came into force on 26 February 1968.
+The traffic order specified that the bus lane lay between two continuous single white lines (so it lay in the middle of the road), with broken transverse white lines at each end.
+These white lines were stated to be specially authorised under section 54 of Road Traffic Regulation Act 1967.

 King's Road, Reading

-The first contraflow bus lane in the UK was King's Road, Reading, which came into effect on 16 June 1968.
+The first substantial contraflow bus lane in the UK was King's Road, Reading, which came into effect on 16 June 1968.
 The road is four lanes wide and had been two lanes in each direction, with trolley-buses using the nearside lanes.

 Trolleybuses were due to be scrapped on 3 November 1968, to be superseded by diesel buses.
 The plan was to make King's Road eastbound with the adjacent London Road westbound.